mashmllo/CDDC2020-Writeup/network/Baby Shark/solution.md

 ## Description

 Recently the Resistance Fighters have discovered this new thing called Wireshark, it seems to be some kind of tool used for analysing network packets.
 We tried to capture a little snippet of traffic while browsing the web just to check out its capabilities.
-Let’s check out what it can do.
+Let’s check out what it can do. <br>
 MD5(“easy.pcap”): aa16be8f7032586d5bfc675e9ac8e982

 ## Attached files